Metandienone, a Potent Anabolic Steroid

 Post-Cycle Therapy (PCT)

-• Use PCT Medications: Drugs like Clomid or Nolvadex can help restore hormonal levels.
+- Use PCT Medications: Clomid or Nolvadex are standard.

-• Monitor Hormone Levels: Regular blood tests can ensure your hormones are returning to normal.
+- Monitor Hormone Levels: Regular blood tests tell you whether your hormones are recovering.

 Regular Blood Work